quickemu-project/quickemu/README.md

   * Complete the installation as normal.
   * Post-install:
-    * Install the SPICE agent (`spice-vdagent`) to enable copy/paste and USB redirection
+    * Install the SPICE agent (`spice-vdagent`) to enable copy/paste and USB redirection.
     * Install the SPICE WebDAV agent (`spice-webdavd`) to enable file sharing.

 ## macOS Guest